San Jose, CA

 It ends at 8:30.
 You need to at least know some basic bar chords.

-For the month of July, we will have some fun with a Pop tune from the late
+For the month of September, we will practice the tune

 |I teach at Guitar Showcase in San Jose,